Christmas countdown 2023: Less than 100 days to go

 Avoid a financial hangover

-Christmas is the most magical time of year for many, however, for those worried about their finances, it’s one of the most difficult.
+Christmas is the most magical time of year for many, but for those worried about their finances, it’s one of the most difficult.